DeveloperDarkhan/grafana-alerts-instrumentation/README.md

 - `--download-dir`: Directory to save downloaded YAML files (default: "./downloads")
 - `--firing`: New keep_firing_for duration (e.g., 1m, 5m)
 - `--pending`: New pending (for) duration (e.g., 1m, 5m)
+- `--list-groups`: List all evaluation groups with their intervals and alert counts
+- `--group`: Move alert to specified evaluation group (use with --change)
+- `--interval`: Set evaluation interval for new groups (e.g., 60s, 300s)

 ## Output Format